ivanp2015/blockhash/README.md

 blockhash
 =========

-This is a perceptual image and video hash calculation tool based on algorithm descibed in Block Mean Value Based Image Perceptual Hashing by Bian Yang, Fan Gu and Xiamu Niu.
+This is a perceptual image and video hash calculation tool which supports:
+- algorithm descibed in Block Mean Value Based Image Perceptual Hashing by Bian Yang, Fan Gu and Xiamu Niu
+- phash algorithm

 Build and install
 -----------------